SakineMazlomyar/frontendProject/README.md

 ------

 ### The structure of the project
-#### From the root in the src  folder you can find all the componets, routes, pages, store, actions globalstyles
+#### From the root in the src  folder you can find components, globalstyles, routes, stateManagment
 #### Every component has its style and interface

 ------